Labs64/netlicensing.io/_posts/2020-09-24-authenticate-authorize-validate-framework.md

   url: https://netlicensing.io
 ---

-Authentication and authorization are one of the important and integral concepts in software development.
+Authentication and Authorization are one of the important and integral concepts in software development.

 Almost every developer is familiar with the basic technology stack and buzz-words: Single-Factor- / Two-Factor- / Multi-factor authentication, Basic Auth, OAuth, OpenID, LDAP, Active Directory and many, many others.

-Let's look at these two concepts:
+Let's take a look at these two concepts:

 ### Authentication